 How Does It Work?

-Isotretinoin basically helps the sebaceous gland to mature, it does so in several ways.
+Isotretinoin basically helps the sebaceous gland to mature.
+It does so in several ways.
 Testosterone drives this oil gland to produce a number of different oils that influence the lining of the hair follicle.
 Accutane® brings the amount of oils to a more normal level and helps to change the composition of the oil so that it does not allow the pores to clog up.
 It prevents an excess of keratin from being produced, which means that comedones are not so readily formed.

-Frequently Asked Question's About Isotretinoin:
+Frequently Asked Questions About Isotretinoin:

-1. "Can patients take other medications?"
+1. “Can I take other medications?”

 The following drug interactions have been reported: